-The UK Literacy Association works tirelessly towards the advancement of education in literacy.
+The UK Literacy Association (UKLA) works tirelessly towards the advancement of education in literacy.
 They shared this great list of ideas that will help you to get children reading.

 1. Make independent reading a priority – it should happen every day.
 By the age of seven, children should ideally have at least a fifteen minute session of independent reading every single day.
 Better yet, why not encourage two sessions a day?